MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-of-search.md

 Presenting the search results the right way makes content easier to find.

-See how you can manage the Search Center in SharePoint Online, and how you can use the different search Web Parts to help each user find what they're looking for.
+See how you can manage the classic experience in the Search Center in SharePoint Online, and how you can use the different search Web Parts to help each user find what they're looking for.
 [Learn more](make-search-results-look-great.md).

 ## Show relevant search results